The Founder’s Journey:

 In a world where nothing was guaranteed, reputation became my currency.

 I had to be exceptional everywhere I went just to ensure the next door would open.
 I developed a reputation as the guy who could get things done; no excuses, no shortcuts.
-The more difficult the problem, the more you wanted me on it.
+The more difficult the problem, the more you wanted me working on it.

 But even then, there were limits.